ScaledMap/LoadOut/README.md

 recent update
 -------------

+june 22: webview category wasn't showing up.
+Similar to how imported category works.
+Just behaves a little differently.
+Didn't occur to me at the time. just made it a default on the dropdown instead.
+Created a version with download options.
+Not sure if i want to keep that in or not.
+Probably will though. that's why i made a new download link.

 june 21:Added a default category called devenv.
 Think it's a cool idea for a default category.
 Has jsfiddle, bash, python repls running in the browser.
 Fixed a bug in the cardview where cards wouldn't propegate properly if the title was too long.
 Added a hash to unfilter values. if you want to hide a value fromt the filters, type @hide in the description.
 I made it so bookmarks added from the webview get added to a category called webview.
 Good way to keep stumbleupon bookmarks seperate.
 That website will kind of dramatically increase how many bookmarks you have lol.